Welcome to today's edition of the Rush 24-7 podcast.

 I mean, John McCain is and was Colin Powell's ideal candidate.

-And once he was nominated as the Republic, all these moderates, Bill Weld, all these moderates that that crossed the aisle and voted for Obama, they got their ideal candidate and they got their ideal campaign in McCain.
+And once he was nominated as the Republican, all these moderates, Bill Weld, all these moderates that crossed the aisle and voted for Obama, they got their ideal candidate and they got their ideal campaign in McCain.

-Once McCain was nominated as the Republican candidate, largely by independents and Democrats voting in Republican primaries, Colin Powell waited to the last minute when it would uh do the most damage to McCain and the Republicans and endorsed Obama.
+Once McCain was nominated as the Republican candidate, largely by Independents and Democrats voting in Republican primaries, Colin Powell waited to the last minute when it would do the most damage to McCain and the Republicans and endorsed Obama.

-And when I said it was largely about race, uh that you know, you just that that that's that's what set them all off.
+And when I said it was largely about race, that, you know, you just, that's what set them all off.

 You're not supposed to say these kind of things.